magicat777/CosmosEngineRPG/docs/chapters/chapter-01-welcome.md

 **Sarah**: As you start to retreat, the movement on your scanner suddenly shifts direction - heading toward you at increasing speed.
 The station's lights flicker and die.
 In the darkness, you hear a sound like breaking glass mixed with whale song.
 Roll for initiative...

-*This example demonstrates core mechanics (2d10 + Attribute + Skill), multiple skill applications, critical failures creating complications, and how player choices drive the narrative forward.*
+*This example demonstrates:*
+- *Core mechanics (2d10 + Attribute + Skill vs Target Number)*
+- *Tag synergies providing bonus dice ([Military-Training] + [Enhanced] = +2)*
+- *Environmental tags affecting gameplay ([Mysterious], [Contaminated], [Predator-Territory])*
+- *Equipment gaining personality through use (scanner becomes [Alien-Touched])*
+- *How science fiction context replaces generic examples throughout Cosmos Engine*

-## Your First Session
+## Your First Mission Brief

-When you sit down for your first game of Cosmos Engine:
+### Session Zero Protocol

+Before launching your cosmic adventure:

-1. **Discuss the Campaign**: What kind of science fiction story excites everyone?
-Establish boundaries and expectations using the safety tools in Chapter 11.
+1. **Establish Mission Parameters**: What kind of science fiction story excites your crew?
+Hard science exploration?
+Space opera heroics?
+Cyberpunk corporate intrigue?
+Use the safety tools in Chapter 11 to discuss boundaries for themes like:

-2. **Create Characters**: Work through Chapter 3 together.
-Build connections between characters - why are they working together?

-3. **Start Small**: Begin with personal-scale adventures.
-You can always add starships and larger conflicts later.
+   - Body horror and technological augmentation
+   - AI consciousness and digital existence
+   - Cosmic horror and existential threats
+   - Violence levels and character mortality

+2. **Forge Your Crew**: Work through Chapter 3 together, building both individual heroes and team connections.
+Why do these specific people trust each other enough to face the unknown together?

+3. **Start Personal, Scale Up**: Begin with character-focused adventures in space stations, colonies, or starships.
+The Universal Tag System ensures personal moments become the foundation for epic legends.

-4. **Learn Together**: Don't worry about getting every rule right.
-The core mechanic (2d10 + Attribute + Skill vs Target Number) will carry you through most situations.
+4. **Learn Through Discovery**: Master the basics (2d10 + Attribute + Skill + Tag bonuses vs Target Number) first.
+Advanced systems like fleet combat and cosmic horror can wait until your characters are ready.

-5. **Embrace the Unknown**: Science fiction thrives on discovery.
-Let your curiosity drive the story forward.
+5. **Embrace Emergent Evolution**: Science fiction thrives on discovery and transformation.
+Let your characters' tags evolve naturally through play, creating unique stories that belong to your table.

+### Player Tip: Document the Journey
+Keep notes about how your tags develop and equipment gains personality.
+These details become the foundation of your campaign's unique mythology.

-## Welcome to the Cosmos
+## Welcome to Your Cosmos

+> *"Every great space opera starts with a simple choice: Do you reach for the stars, or do they reach for you?"*
+>
+> *— Commander Sarah Chen, first graduating class of the Titan Naval Academy*

-Whether you're smuggling cargo past imperial blockades, uncovering conspiracies that span star systems, fighting to preserve humanity against cosmic horrors, or exploring the mysteries of the universe, Cosmos Engine provides the tools to tell your story.
+Whether you're smuggling humanitarian supplies past corporate blockades, unraveling conspiracies that threaten galactic civilization, fighting to preserve consciousness itself against reality-warping entities, or pioneering contact with incomprehensible alien intelligence, Cosmos Engine provides the revolutionary tools to craft legends that evolve with every decision.

+The Universal Tag System ensures your adventures transcend mere statistics—they become living mythologies where every weapon remembers its victories, every ship develops a soul, every character grows beyond their origins, and every choice echoes across the cosmos.

+**The universe is vast, dangerous, and full of wonders beyond imagination.**

-The cosmos awaits.
-What will you discover among the stars?
+***What legends will you forge among the infinite stars?***

 ---

+### Navigation Aid

+**New Players:** Jump to the "Quick Start" section in Chapter 2 for immediate play
+**Experienced GMs:** Review Chapter 11 for advanced campaign management
+**Character Builders:** Chapter 3 has everything you need to create cosmic legends **Terminology Reference:** Chapter 2 includes a complete glossary of standardized game terms

-*Continue to Chapter 2: Core Mechanics to learn how to play...*
+**Next:** Continue to Chapter 2: Core Mechanics to master the Universal Tag System...

+---

+*Page 1-XX*